dvsander/mdb-snippets/notes.md

     - communication between CPU-Memory-Disk
   - Considerations
     - Disk
-      - The amount of IOPS is a big performance indicator: the more IOPS the faster, and thus more, reads and writes can be done to disk.
+      - The amount of IOPS is a big performance indicator: the more IOPS the faster, and thus more, random reads and writes can be done to disk.
       - More disks benefit the architecture because the IO load of different databases, indexes, journaling, lock files, are distributed over different disks, thus increasing overall database performance.
       - When using multiple disks, RAID-setup is frequently configured.
 MongoDB compliance with RAID:
         - Recommended: